rticommunity/connextdds-py/docs/source/participant.rst

 ~~~~~~~~~~~~~~~~~

 When using connextdds-py, one of the first things you'll need is to
-make a participant object.
+make a :class:`DomainParticipant` object.
 To create a participant, all you need to
 do is import the module and then create the object.
 This can be seen
 in the code below.